-Athabasca University is a Comprehensive Academic and Research Institute (CARI) committed to the highest professional standards of scholarly research and research ethics.
+Athabasca University is a Comprehensive Alberta Research University (CARU) committed to the highest professional standards of scholarly research and research ethics.
 AU's research includes a wide range of creative and innovative scholarly activity.

 Research chairs play a vital role in enhancing AU’s research and research training, and in attracting and retaining other exceptional researchers.
 AU currently holds provincial, national and international research chair positions.

 Research is a key part of the graduate degree experience.
 That’s why we place a high priority on providing our students with research opportunities.

 Through your graduate research, you will make your own contributions to your field of study while completing an important milestone in your academic career.
 AU recognizes both inquiry-based and creative learning, so you can investigate the questions that move you.